Salient Issue

 In spite of our efforts, labour rights violations can still occur in Fairtrade certified supply chains.
 Workers on farms and plantations remain among the most vulnerable groups in global trade.
 In many locations, progress is hampered by a vicious circle of poor working conditions, poverty, low levels of worker organisation and social dialogue, and unequal power dynamics between employers and workers.

-When severe harm such as forced labour is identified or alleged, Fairtrade acts to protect the affected person(s) in line with our Protection Policy3.
-We work with national agencies and/or NGOs to enable remediating4 measures, a safe workplace and long-term wellbeing of the affected person(s), and with producer organisation to strengthen preventive measures.
+When severe harm such as forced labour is identified or alleged, Fairtrade acts to protect the affected person(s) in line with our Protection Policy.
+We work with national agencies and/or NGOs to enable remediating3 measures, a safe workplace and long-term wellbeing of the affected person(s), and with producer organisation to strengthen preventive measures.

 When FLOCERT, the independent Fairtrade auditing body, identifies a violation of a core labour requirement, it requires corrective measures.
 Typically, the organisation needs to rectify the violation and develop and implement a relevant policy, procedure or project to facilitate prevention of further violations.
 This may require the organisation to reverse an inappropriate termination of contract or start engaging in collective negotiations with trade unions.
 Corrective measures must be taken in a timely manner to avoid sanctions, which can include suspension and decertification.

-For example, in Brazil, a recent Fairtrade project supported orange farmer cooperatives to set up monitoring and remediation systems for poor labour conditions on their farms.
+For example, in Brazil, a 20202022 Fairtrade project supported orange farmer cooperatives to set up monitoring and remediation systems for poor labour conditions on their farms.
 The project aimed to increase the capacity of participating cooperatives to identify and adequately respond to poor working conditions and hiring practices, including issues of child and forced labour in productive areas.
-Please see Fairtrade’s project map for further examples.
+Please see Fairtrade’s Impact Map for further examples.

 However, Fairtrade cannot guarantee that each violation is fully remediated, including rehabilitation and compensation for the victim.
 Full remediation requires contributions from all the duty bearers, including local public authorities and each of the companies who have caused or contributed to the case.